School Logo

 Intent

-We endeavour to ensure that the maths curriculum we provide inspires children to be excited about maths, solve problems with a 'have a go' attitude and develop good fluency within their work in order that they can apply their mathematical learning with confidence.
+We endeavour to ensure that the maths curriculum we provide inspires children to be excited about maths, solve problems with a 'have a go' attitude and develop good fluency within their work so that they can apply their mathematical learning with confidence.

 Implementation

 At Woodfield we use the White Rose Maths scheme of work as a basis for our maths planning, this is enhanced with activities from NRICH and NCETM alongside other reliable sources.
 Within each unit of work there will be coverage of a range of reasoning, problem solving and fluency activities.
-At least one longer problem will be taught during each unit which will make explicit the problem solving skill involved.
-Over the course of the year all of the problem solving skills will be taught.
+At least 3 focussed problem solving lessons will be delivered each half term.
+These help the children develop their problem solving skills and demonstrate their fluency knowledge.

 Children are taught using a range of methods and resources in order to be able to select the most appropriate resources to complete a task with developing independence.
+We follow an 'I do, we do, you do, approach to learning with staff gradually removing those adult scaffolds.
 The maths learning environment is designed to give children open access to resources.
-Each classroom will have a maths ‘working wall’ which will be updated to reflect the current unit of work and should display key vocabulary (taken from the daily activity and vocabulary ladder document), models and images and examples of children work.
-They be well resourced and have a table top resource display.
+Each classroom will have a maths ‘working wall’ which will be updated to reflect the current unit of work and should display key vocabulary, models and images and examples of children work.
 Methods being modelled on the working wall will be those taken from the Calculation Policy.
-Each class will make use of the outdoor areas for the teaching of maths and throughout EYFS maths activities linked to the current unit that are available through continuous provision.
-ICT is also used to enhance appropriate learning opportunities in maths.

-Effective quality first teaching is the key to enabling all children, including children with SEND, to participate and develop their mathematical knowledge and skills.
-Differentiation within lessons is a vital component to ensure that a balance of support and challenge is achieved by all learners.
-Misconceptions that arise are addressed immediately in order to close gaps in learning, if there is a need, children will be given additional maths support through targeted interventions.
+Effective quality first teaching is the key to enabling all children to participate and develop their mathematical knowledge and skills.
+Scaffolds within lessons is a vital component to ensure that a balance of support and challenge is achieved by all learners.
+Misconceptions that arise are addressed immediately to close gaps in learning and, if there is a need, children will be given additional maths support.
+Children with SEND will be closely supported, in line with their EHCP's, PCP’s and intervention logs and reviewed half termly.
+Interventions will be put into action where appropriate and will be delivered through short sharp fluency or number recognition sessions.
+Pupils in Year 2 who are struggling with number fluency will take part in the NCETM Mastering Number program.
+Challenges will be given to those that are ready for it through reasoning and problem-solving activities, ‘prove it’ statements and ‘show me another way’.

 Impact

 Throughout each lesson formative assessment takes place and feedback is given to the children through written or verbal feedback (in line with our marking policy), close the gap and extension tasks.
 Number formation is corrected in line with the marking policy and children in Year 2 are encouraged to check and correct their work using purple polishing pens.
-Ongoing fluency assessments will be made through number of the day work.
+Ongoing assessment for learning checks will be carried out through adult questioning, pre and post unit assessments.
 Teachers then use these assessments to influence their planning and ensure they are providing a maths curriculum that will allow the children to progress.

 NFER assessments are carried out termly, the results of these are analysed to determine children’s progress and address any gaps identified.
-Where appropriate, Year 2 children will sit SAT papers from previous years.
+Year on year children at Woodfield achieve above National average in end of key stage results, this is a compliment to the curriculum offer and teaching and learning that takes place.

 Subject leaders will monitor maths teaching and learning across the school through book looks, learning walks, pupil progress and pupil voice.
-During PPA staff will complete maths book looks on specific focus areas each week such as SEND or PPG pupils as led by data.
+During staff meeting time, staff will complete maths book looks with a specific focus on the impact of the planned curriculum.

 Parents' Maths Information Sessions